 - Bierton Church of England Combined School: The Combined School currently accommodates up to 325 children aged 4-11 years, having undergone a large expansion project to cope with the influx of children generated by initial phases of Kingsbrook to provide a larger intake and a nursery facility.
 The nursery provision and larger reception class intake commenced in September 2020.
-The school includes a nature reserve within its grounds, which is used to support the education of children.
-Bierton Church of England Combined School is currently graded as "Good" by Ofsted. - A pre-school, run from Bierton Sports Centre, has spacious outdoor playing space and a playground that the pre-school can take advantage of.
-The school provides education for children early years before they are due to start full-time education.
+The school includes a nature reserve within its grounds, which is used to support the education of children. - Bierton Pre-School, which is run from Bierton Sports Centre, has spacious outdoor playing space and a playground that the pre-school can take advantage of.
+The school provides education for children aged 2-4 years before they are due to start full-time education.
+Both Bierton Pre-School and Bierton Church of England Combined School are graded as "Good" by Ofsted.